ssube/onnx-web/docs/converting-models.md

 # Converting Models

-This guide describes the process for converting models from various formats, including Dreambooth and LoRA, to the checkpoints used by `diffusers` and on to the ONNX models used by `onnx-web`.
+This guide describes the process for converting models from various formats, including Dreambooth checkpoints and LoRA weights, to the directories used by `diffusers` and on to the ONNX models used by `onnx-web`.

 ## Contents